SwiftGGTeam/the-swift-programming-language-in-chinese/Sources/TSPL/TSPL.docc/LanguageGuide/AutomaticReferenceCounting.md

 > you need to disable runtime safety checks ---
 > for example, for performance reasons.
 > As with all unsafe operations,
-> you take on the responsibility for checking that code for safety.You indicate an unsafe unowned reference by writing `unowned(unsafe)`.
+> you take on the responsibility for checking that code for safety.
+>
+> You indicate an unsafe unowned reference by writing `unowned(unsafe)`.
 > If you try to access an unsafe unowned reference
 > after the instance that it refers to is deallocated,
 > your program will try to access the memory location